-The revenue outturn position for the Economic Development & Skills Committee is to balance Full Year Forecast £m @ Month 1 Outturn Budget Variance Education & Skills (Employment and Skills; Family and Community Learning) 0.4 0.4 - Economy, Culture & Skills (Business Development; Director of Economic Development and Culture; Economy and Business Support; Employment and Skills) 5.5 5.5 - Total 5.9 5.9 - The key Budget Implementation Plan (BIP) is on target to be delivered The key BIP for 22/23 is to vaca West.
-This is on track and savin of the outturn position.
+The revenue outturn position for the Economic Development & Skills Committee is to balance Full Year Forecast £m @ Month 1 Outturn Budget Variance Education & Skills (Employment and Skills; Family and Community Learning) 0.4 0.4 - Economy, Culture & Skills (Business Development; Director of Economic Development and Culture; Economy and Business Support; Employment and Skills) 5.5 5.5 - Total 5.9 5.9 - The key Budget Implementation Plan (BIP) is on target to be delivered The key BIP for 22/23 is to vacate the offices at Broad Street West.
+This is on track and saving will be delivered in year as part of the outturn position.
 The Budget is in line with expectations The forecast for the Economic Development and Skills committee is broadly on track to balance in 22/23.
 Some small emerging pressures have been mitigated in year.
 Recommendations The Economic Development & Skills Committee Continue will be recommended closely to manage and monitor expenditure in line with budget expectations and ensure forecasts represent current financial conditions.